top of page

 .png)

 The product itself and one will always be factors.
-This is the case since one is the multiplicative identity and always equals the number it is multiplied by.
+One is the multiplicative identity and always equals the number it is multiplied by.

 Prime Numbers: Numbers that only have two factors: one and itself.
 Two is the only even prime number.